 Trinity Catholic School offers VPK (Florida's free Voluntary Prekindergarten Program) for 4-year-old students in Pre-K4.
 This voucher will help parents of 4-year-olds with tuition for a half day.
 This program is available to help make a Catholic pre-school education affordable.
-Parents of four-year-olds may apply for a voucher at www.floridaearlylearning.com.
+Parents of four-year-olds may apply for voucher а at www.floridaearlylearning.com.
+The VPK Program requires regular attendance.
+Excessive absences may result in the loss of the voucher, at which point parents are responsible for the balance of tuition.